8 Best Indoor Herbs to Grow in Winter on a Windowsill

 Botanical Name: Allium cepa

-Why Grow it: Add it to soups or any recipe of your choice.
+Why Grow it: Add to soups or any recipe of your choice.

-Green onions don’t mind a bit of cold, and if you keep them on a bright windowsill that gets 3-4 hours of light each day, they will do just fine.
+Green onions and garlic greens don’t mind a bit of cold, and if you keep them on a bright windowsill that gets some indirect light each day, they will do just fine.

-By limited light, we mean that these herbs will be happy in 3-4 hours of sunlight on a daily basis.
+By moderate light, we mean that these herbs will be happy in 3 hours of direct sunlight on a daily basis.

 3. Parsley